Subject Leader: Miss Silvester and Miss Aslam

 • Science is linked to real life experiences.

-The Subject Leader
+The Subject Leader:

 As Science lead at Maple Court Academy, my role is to lead, develop and support Science across the Academy in relevant and innovative ways.
 I ensure that all teachers have the subject knowledge, skills, resources and confidence to deliver engaging and challenging lessons so that science is taught consistently across the school.
 I also work collaboratively within our trust schools, which includes both primary and secondary sectors to ensure progression throughout our trust.
+Science has always been a huge passion of mine and I began my journey at University where I gained my teaching degree along with specialism in Science.

-The Curriculum
+The Curriculum:

 The objectives for Science in KS1 and KS2 are contained within the national curriculum.